 4. Curly Hair

-Curly hair is the driest of all the different hair types.
+Curly hair tends to get dry.
 Because of its spirals, oil from the scalp can’t work its way down, leaving the ends drier than straighter hair types.
 Depending on your curly hair type, you may not need to fully shampoo your hair as often.
 If you have wavy to curly hair, you may want to wash every third day.
 If you have a kinkier hair type, you may only need to do a full-on shampoo once a week.
 In between shampooing curly hair, you can do a gentle cleanse by washing it with water and conditioner.

 Editor’s tip: Give your curly hair the moisture it needs with Love Beauty and Planet Murumuru Butter & Rose Blooming Color Shampoo.
 It’s not only designed for colored hair.
 Murumuru butter is known to be deeply moisturizing, that’s why it’s also great for curly hair.
 Pair it with Love Beauty and Planet Murumuru Butter & Rose Blooming Color Conditioner to keep your curls well-maintained.